Bakmil

-Bakmil is a Baku Metro station.
+Bakmil is a Baku Metro station in Baku Region, Azerbaijan.
 It was opened on 28 March 1979 and completely refurbished in 2018, reopening on March 26, 2019.
 The station forms a single-stop branch line that splits off from Nariman Narimanov metro station.
 Until 1993 it was known as Elektrozavod or, in Russian pre-1991, as Electrozavodskaya.

+Origin of the word "Bakmil" This word came from the name of the joint production enterprise of Baku and Milan.

+Bakmil is located near the town hall of Azərİşıq BMKZ Yarımstansiyası and Bakı.